Erudika/paraio.org/src/monolite/partials/011-webhooks.md

 If the typeFilter is either blank or `*`, all selected events will be sent to the destination, regardless of the object type.

+If the webhook's response code is not `2xx`, it is considered as failed.
 Webhooks with too many failed deliveries (10 by default) will be disabled automatically.
 The number of maximum failed attemts can be adjusted like so:
 ```
 para.max_failed_webhook_attempts = 15
 ```